-Yavapai Food Neighbors Project is a food donor program that provides participating Emergency Food Providers (EFP) assistance in keeping their shelves full year round.
+Yavapai Food Neighbors Project is a donor based food program that provides participating Emergency Food Providers (EFP) assistance in keeping their shelves full year round.
 This project provides food at critical times throughout the year, particularly January thru September when donations are low.
 All EFPs in communities supporting YFNP collection events are invited to apply to become a recipient of the food collected.

 On the second Saturday of every even numbered month, the donors place their filled bags by their front door for the coordinators to pick up and deliver to a designated collection site.
 The bags are then weighed, sorted and boxed up by emergency food providers to take away.
-YFC is committed to providing food from the project to local emergency food providers in the communities where our donors live.
+Yavapai Food Council is committed to providing food from the project to local emergency food providers in the communities where our donors live.

 YFC recognizes the United Way of Yavapai County, Sedona Community Foundation, and Blue Cross Blue Shield of Arizona for providing grants that helped strengthen the launch and growth of the project in 2013-14.
 YFC also thanks our partners, Kids Against Hunger and Cliff Castle Casino, for their extra efforts in donating food to this project.
-An unexplainable amount of gratitude goes out to all of the Neighborhood Coordinators and Food Donors that make this project a success!
+An explainable amount of gratitude goes out to all of the Neighborhood Coordinators and Food Donors that make this project a success!

 Start a Food Neighbors Project in your community today!